forkriver/evans-11ty/README.md

 # Evans Theatre Eleventy

-Convert the Evans Theatre website from WordPress to Eleventy.
+Evans Theatre website as a static site, using Eleventy.

 Current version: 1.0.0.